63.3 MB (9.0 MB compressed)

 TED KINSMAN / SCIENCE PHOTO LIBRARY TED KINSMAN / SCIENCE PHOTO LIBRARY

 Thin film interference on soap film.
-This shape pulls the large soap surface into a concave shape.
 Bands of colour are created by white light shining on a film of soap.
 Some of the light reflects off the surface of the film, while the rest of the light travels through the film and reflects off the back of the film.
 The colours are caused by light waves interfering with each other in a process called optical interference.
 The different colours are caused by different thickness of the soap film.

 Model release not required.
 Property release not required.